We have information you must know before you buy the Corvette.

 The brakes are smooth, progressive and easy to modulate.
 The Corvette is very stable under hard braking and it doesn't get unsettled when braking and turning at the same time.
 Be advised, however, that the engine has so much power that the rear end can break loose if the gas is applied too hard in a turn.

-The Z06 is a great supercar value in high-performance automotive history: Zero to 60 mph in 3.7 seconds, 11.7-second quarter mile, top speed in the neighborhood of 200 mpg, and 1.04 g constant lateral grip, according to Chevrolet.
+The Z06 is a great supercar value: Zero to 60 mph in 3.7 seconds, 11.7-second quarter mile, top speed in the neighborhood of 200 mph, and capable of generating slightly more than 1g constant lateral grip, according to Chevrolet.
 These numbers surpass those generated by European sports cars that cost twice as much as the Z06 during clearance sales, and all but a handful of low-volume, $500,000-plus specials built in small workshops around the world.
-And here's the real stunner: The Z06 does all that with nothing more than a slightly stiff ride on really bad roads when driven around town.
-There's nothing finicky in this monster.
-Yet, with impressive EPA mileage numbers of 15 mpg City and 24 Highway, the Z06 doesn't even get a Gas Guzzler Tax.

 The ZR1 is extraordinarily quick from point-to-point on a race track, or getting down a curvy road.
-In all probability, the number of drivers in the world who could use up all that a car like this has to offer is not a very big number, and would not include anyone what has either not had some serious racing experience, or some serious car-testing experience.
-The problem is that if you use a car like either the Z06 or the ZR1 (or even the regular Corvette, for that matter) to anywhere near the edges of its capabilities, you are going very, very fast.
-The corners come up very quickly, the requirement for saving the situation becomes a very difficult thing to do and the consequences of a mistake are enormous.
+In all probability, the number of drivers in the world who could use as much as this car has to offer is not a very big number and would not include drivers who have not had some serious racing experience.
+If you use a car like either the Z06 or the ZR1 (or even the regular Corvette, for that matter) to anywhere near the edges of its capabilities, you are going very, very fast.
+The corners come up very quickly, the requirement for saving the situation becomes a difficult thing to do and the consequences of a mistake can be enormous.
 The ZR1 is not a car for the faint of heart or for those without the highest of skill levels.
+While it is possible for the Z06 and the ZR1 to be driven in a more sensible manner, these cars are simply too much for the street.
+Then again, that's part of the fun.

-The Chevrolet Corvette is easy to live with and easy to drive.
+The Chevrolet Corvette is the great American sports car.
+It's thrilling to drive and delivers breathtaking acceleration performance and exceptionally tenacious grip for braking and cornering.
+Yet it's fairly easy to live with and relatively easy to drive.
 The ultra-high-performance Z06 and Grand Sport models push the envelope for off-the-shelf production cars to incredible limits.
 For everyday driving, our choice is for one of the standard models.

-NewCarTestDrive.com editor Mitch McCullough reported from Los Angeles; with Jeff Vettraino in Detroit, and Kirk Bell in Chicago.
+NewCarTestDrive.com editor Mitch McCullough and contributor Laura Burstein reported from Los Angeles; with Jeff Vettraino in Detroit, and Kirk Bell in Chicago.

 We have partnered with trusted dealers in your area to give you a great price on the new Chevrolet Corvette.